amit-mittal/browser-extension-starter/README.md

 - Jenkins job which pushes new code with new version to webstore
 - Steps to setup analytics, error collection, A/B testing, metrics collection
 - For extension popup, explore what should be done
+- Configure notifier which tells when project has been built or extension reloaded
+- Add proper documentation